WU-Cordova/cs276-mini-project-1-2d-game-Lcordero21/README.md

 **Game Impact**: It changes the concept from a ship avoiding meteorites to a ghost avoiding pumpkins.

-**Technical Details**: I just switched the sprites out with some custom ones I made (using the basic shapes) and added a new rigidbody and collision2d to them.
+**Technical Details**: I switched the sprites out with some custom ones I made (using the basic shapes) and added a new rigidbody and collision2d to them.

 **Known Issues**: N/A